PhilipYip1988/python-tutorials/006_collections/readme.md

 ![046_lists](./images/046_lists.png)

-If we recreate the simple list:
+If the simple list is recrated:

 ```
 items1 = [1, "apples", 3.14]